 Whilst Coral Trekker is in Sydney, she will be involved in the Australian National Maritime Museum’s Wooden Boat Festival in May.

 Our Second Set of Offshore Cruises will be to Queensland and return.
-Departing from Sydney, Coral Trekker will head-off to Mooloolaba for a 10-day cruise.
-This will be followed by another 10-day cruise from Mooloolaba to Airlie Beach.
+Departing from Sydney, Coral Trekker will head-off to Airlie Beach for a 10-day cruise.

 In Airlie Beach, for the first time since 2013, we will be offering our tried and proven Whitsunday Island-Hopping Cruises.
 These will be 6 days of exploring with the option of getting on or off from Hamilton Island half way through for those with less time to spare.
 We are really excited to have Coral Trekker back where she spent 25 years of cruising.
 During that time she showed thousands of lucky people the Whitsundays and this wonderful area.

 Coral Trekker’s name reflects the time she spent there in her interesting career sailing the world’s oceans.